- Important: Color Render and Drawing Performance

 Missing File Error

-Did you receive a Missing File error when using Color Render?
+Did you see a Missing File error when using Color Render?
 If so, you're likely working on an older Land F/X project with plants assigned to outdated color symbols.
-For details on addressing this issue, see our Missing File Error Knowledge Base article.
+For details on addressing this issue, see our Missing File Error article.

 Important: Color Render and Drawing Performance